-- All candidates must hold the ITIL Foundation certificate or a Bridge certification equivalent
+- End learners must hold the ITIL v3 Foundation* certificate or ITIL 4 Foundation certificate

-- Candidates must have earned a minimum total of 17 credits from the Foundation and Intermediate modules.
+- End learners must have earned a minimum total of 17 credits from the Foundation and Intermediate modules.

 - Some credits from earlier qualifications and complementary certifications can also count towards these 17 credits.
 See the ITIL Credit System page for more information.

 - The Managing Across the Lifecycle (MALC) module must then be taken and passed to achieve a total of 22 credits, which is the minimum required for the ITIL Expert certificate.

 *ITIL v2 Foundation + v3 Bridge will be accepted until ITIL v3 has been discontinued.

 Once you have successfully completed all ITIL modules required and have earned sufficient credits, you will have achieved a balanced knowledge across the full ITIL service lifecycle and can be awarded the ITIL Expert certificate.